albinso/Tale/README.md

 The current level of the character.
 For LevelUp entries this will be the new level of the character.

 ### EntryID
 The type of entry.
 More entries may be added in the future but none will be removed or changed once they have been documented here.
 If an entry type becomes invalid due to changes to the addon API that ID will not be used for another entry type.
 Each entry may have several type-specific fields that are inserted after the entryID.
+In some cases more than one event is triggered by the same action.
+In those cases both events will be written to the log.

 #### Standard (ID: 101)
 Type used for periodic entries if no other type applies.
 Has no additional fields.